kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 ### Verify that the binlog is enabled

-This command is informational only, the provided Docker container will run MySQL with the binlog enabled.
+This command is informational only.
+The provided Docker container will run MySQL with the binlog enabled.
 It is also enabled by default, but it is worth checking or making it part of your debug routine if things go wrong.

  ```select @@GLOBAL.log_bin;```